Last updated on 2025-12-29

 Program Structure

-The Bachelor of Science program at CBU is structured to provide students with a comprehensive education in the sciences.
-Key details include:
+The Bachelor of Science in Chemistry program is structured to provide a comprehensive education over a three-year period.
+The program includes various options to enhance the learning experience, such as:

 Featured Experiences